Home

 Are you interested in being a host site for the Pacific Regional of the ACM International Collegiate Programming Contest?
 (Remember, we need MULTIPLE sites!)
 If so, here's what your site would need to provide:

-• A set of 30 or more networked workstations/PC's, (one per team) powerful enough to have users pounding on them for five hours doing continuous editing, compilation, and testing.
-These machines may be using Windows or Linux, as we will "ghost" the contest environment onto them.
-The contest staff will need to have access to the machines the day before the contest.
-Two of the staff people usually go to the site a day ahead of time to set things up.
-Assistance from the local system administrator will be needed.
+• A set of 20-30 or more networked workstations/PC's, (one per team - the number of teams varies between sites) powerful enough to have users pounding on them for five hours doing continuous editing, compilation, and testing.
+These machines may be using Windows or Linux, as the contest environment will be "ghosted".
+Your contest staff will need to have access to the machines the day before the contest for the setup.University of Oregon Site 2008

 • One or more printers available to these machines.

 • Space for the contestants to work.
 Preferably, this is at the workstation, provided there is room for 3 chairs at each station, without impeding passage by other teams.
-If this is not possible, space away from the desktop machine (such as in nearby classrooms) is acceptable.
-Each team needs to have enough space for the three team members to sit together and discuss things among themselves.
+If this is not possible, space away from the desktop machine (such as in nearby classrooms) may be acceptable.

-• A large meeting hall that can seat at least 100 for the pre- and post-contest meetings.
+• A large meeting hall that can seat at 80-100 (depending on number of teams at your site) for the pre- and post-contest meetings.

 • An enthusiastic pool of volunteers to help pull all the arrangements together and help the day of the contest!
 Ideally, two or three to handle advance logistics, and 5-10 on the actual contest day (registration, print runners, balloon runners).
-It is necessary that a system administrator is be available on the day of the contest to deal with unforeseen circumstances.
+It is necessary that a system administrator is be available on the day of the contest to deal with unforeseen circumstances with any hardware.

-• Making all needed copies and putting together team packets for the contest.
+• Making all needed copies and putting together team packets for the contest (one packet will have team name tags, contest rules, etc. and the other packet will be problem statements for the contest).

 • Organizing a "continental" breakfast the day of the contest.

 • Someone to cater the contest-provided lunch to all participants.
-This may be on-campus food service, or could be an outside catering firm that can feed around 100 people.
+This may be on-campus food service, or could be an outside catering firm that can feed around 80-100 people (depending on number of teams at your site).

 • Organizing a post-contest dinner (usually a "pizza-feed"), where awards are presented.